typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

   author: armanbilge
 ---

-We recently published

-* Cats Effect v3.3.14
-* FS2 v3.3.0
-* http4s v0.23.16
-* Rediculous v0.4.1
+We recently published several major projects for the [Scala Native] platform, notably [Cats Effect], [FS2], and [http4s].
+This blog post explores what this new platform means for the Typelevel ecosystem as well as how it works under-the-hood.

-#### What is Scala Native?
+### What is Scala Native?

-Scala Native is an optimizing ahead-of-time compiler for the Scala language.
+[Scala Native] is an optimizing ahead-of-time compiler for the Scala language.
 Put simply: it enables you to **compile Scala code directly to native executables**.

-It is an ambitious project following in the steps of Scala.js.
-Instead of targeting JavaScript, the Scala Native compiler targets the [LLVM] IR and uses its toolchain to generate native executables for a range of architectures, including x86, ARM/M1, and in the near future web assembly.
+It is an ambitious project following in the steps of [Scala.js].
+Instead of targeting JavaScript, the Scala Native compiler targets the [LLVM] IR and uses its toolchain to generate native executables for a range of architectures, including x86, ARM, and in the near future web assembly.

-#### Why is this exciting?
+### Why is this exciting?

 **For Scala in general**, funnily enough I think [GraalVM Native Image] does a great job summarizing the advantages of native executables, namely:
 * instant startup that immediately achieves peak performance, without requiring warmup or the heavy footprint of the JVM